PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 >    {: .output}
 {: .solution}

-> ## Final step: Check the source code and important settings for the compilation:
+> ## A.II Final steps.
+To check the source code and important settings for the compilation:
->    Users stuff in the local host will be saved under the `./projectUserDir`.
+> - Users stuff in the local host is saved under the `./projectUserDir`.
->    Right now it only has an `applications` folder where the new solver source files are kept:
+> - At this point, it only has an `applications` folder where the new solver source files are kept:
 >
+> 1. Check what is in the `./projectUserDir`
 >    ~~~
 >    zeus-1:*-v1912> ls projectUserDir/
 >    ~~~
 >    {: .bash}
 >
 >    ~~~
 >    applications
 >    ~~~
 >    {: .output}
 >
->    Go inside the `myPimpleFoam` folder within `applications`
+> 2. cd into the `myPimpleFoam` folder within `applications`
+>
 >    ~~~
 >    zeus-1:*-v1912> cd projectUserDir/applications/myPimpleFoam
 >    zeus-1:myPimpleFoam> ls